Kawasaki disease

 - Blood tests.
 Blood tests help rule out other diseases and check blood cell count.
 A high white blood cell count, anemia and inflammation are signs of Kawasaki disease.

 - Electrocardiogram (ECG or EKG).
 This quick test checks the heart's electrical activity.
 It shows how the heart is beating.
 Sticky patches called electrodes are attached to the chest and sometimes to the arms or legs.
 Wires connect the patches to a computer.
 The computer prints or displays results.
 An ECG can diagnose an irregular heartbeat.
-Kawasaki disease can cause heart rhythm problems.
+Kawasaki disease can cause heart rhythm changes.

 Treatment

 It's best to start treatment for Kawasaki disease as early as possible, when your child still has a fever.
 Treatment for Kawasaki disease often happens in a hospital.
-The goals of treatment are to lower fever, reduce swelling and prevent heart damage.
+The goals of treatment are to lower the fever, reduce swelling and prevent heart damage.

 Medication